uhop/tight-sprite/README.md

 While there are plenty of tools available to produce sprites, hardly any of them are concerned with efficient packing.
 There are many variants of naive stacking, or their variations, like shelf packing (essentially horizontal stack of vertical stacks).
 They are clearly suboptimal.
-Very popular are various on tree-based algorithms based on guillotine splits.
+Very popular are various tree-based algorithms based on guillotine splits.
 Because we don't require guillotine cuts, this built-in restriction prohibits certain optimizations.
 And of course there are some home-grown algorithms, which do not perform better than existing techniques proposed by mathematicians specializing in this area, and typically inferior.